awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/client-devices-tutorial.md

       + [Check deployment status](check-deployment-status.md)
       + [Monitor AWS IoT Greengrass logs](monitor-logs.md)

-1. Develop and deploy a Greengrass component that manage smart light client devices\.
+1. Develop and deploy a Greengrass component that manages smart light client devices\.
 Do the following:

    1. Create a folder the component's artifacts on the core device\.